 10. By filling this glaring gap in the architecture of international human rights law, the Human Rights Council's recognition of a right to a safe, clean, healthy, and sustainable environment will play a crucial role for the realization of environmental justice for communities exposed to degraded, hazardous or threatening environments.
 Recognizing this right will create the foundation for strengthening the environmental policies and legislation of States, providing wider support and legitimacy and thus improving their environmental performance.
-Research has shown11 that the recognition of this right leads to improved environmental outcomes including cleaner air, enhanced access to safe drinking water and healthy and diverse food, and reduced greenhouse gas emissions -- all of which are necessary to guarantee the environment emphasised, "a safe climate is a vital element of the right to a healthy environment and is absolutely essential to human life and well-being."12 The recognition of this right by the Human Rights Council will assist in highlighting the urgent need for effective climate action.
+Research has shown11 that the recognition of this right leads to improved environmental outcomes including cleaner air, enhanced access to safe drinking water and healthy and diverse food, and reduced greenhouse gas emissions -- all of which are necessary to guarantee the enjoyment of many human rights.
+Furthermore as the UN Special Rapporteur on human rights and the environment emphasised, "a safe climate is a vital element of the right to a healthy environment and is absolutely essential to human life and well-being."
+The recognition of this right by the Human Rights Council will assist in highlighting the urgent need for effective climate action.